Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity: Model

-where $\gamma \in \mathbb{R}$, and $c_{A,n}$ and $d_{B,n}$ are the fermionic operators of the sublattices $A$ and $B$, respectively.
-For convenience, we set the intracell and intercell hoppings as $t_1 = -J - h/2$ and $t_2 = -J+h/2$, respectively, where $h \in \mathbb{R}$, and $J>0$ is fixed.
-The anti-Hermitian part of the Hamiltonian can be thought of as the result of the backaction of a continuous measurement of the local density of particles and holes on the sublattices $A$ and $B$, respectively, where no click was detected \cite{breuer2002theory}.
+and obeys the anti-periodic boundary conditions.
+Here, $\gamma \in \mathbb{R}$ and $c_{A,n}$ and $d_{B,n}$ are the fermionic operators in sublattices $A$ and $B$, respectively.
+For convenience, we set the intracell and intercell hoppings as $t_1 = -J - h/2$ and $t_2 = -J+h/2$, respectively, where $h \in \mathbb{R}$ and $J>0$ is fixed.
+The anti-Hermitian part of the Hamiltonian can be thought of as the result of the backaction of a continuous measurement of the local density of particles and holes on sublattices $A$ and $B$, respectively, where no click was detected \cite{breuer2002theory}.

 The Hamiltonian \eqref{eq:1} can be diagonalized by implementing the Fourier representation (see Appendix~\ref{sec:diag})